Criminal Sale of a Controlled Substance

 vulnerable to felony penalties.

-confronting the allegations against them.
-Our results-oriented approach
+drugs face when confronting the allegations against them.
+Our results-oriented

-to these cases ensures that our clients stand every chance of receiving
+approach to these cases ensures that our clients stand every chance of

 Do not hesitate to start mounting a defense against your drug selling charges.

 Call us at 716.951.5040 today.

 NY Penal Law § 220.31 - 220.44 divides the criminal sale of controlled

 substance into five different degrees.
 The amount of drugs and the type

 of drugs involved will dictate what degree is charged, but each of these